Murmurations for elliptic curves ordered by height: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Peter Sarnak and Nina Zubrilina for helpful conversations.
-While working on this project the first author was supported by NSF grant DMS-2101491, and was a Sloan Research Fellow, and the second author was supported by Simons Foundation grant 550033.
+While working on this project the first author was supported by NSF grant DMS-2101491 and then by NSF grant DMS-2502029, and was a Sloan Research Fellow, and the second author was supported by Simons Foundation grant 550033.